garvit-exe/electronic-Document-Management-System/README.md

 5. Create a database with the name 'edmsdb'

-6. Import edmsdb.sql file (given inside the zip package in the 'SQL File' folder)
+6. Import 'edmsdb.sql' file (given inside the zip package in the 'SQL File' folder)

 7. Open the project (http://localhost/edms)